get-convex/convex-ents/DOCS.md

 });
 ```

-Either way the name of the edge is tied to the tables names: "messages" and
+Either way the name of the edge is tied to the tables' names: "messages" and
 "user" respectively for each direction of the edge (since this is not a
 symmetrical edge).
 We can also provide the table names explicitly, from either
 or both ends: